18 October 2018

-Runners up were Team Ripple from Bangalore in India who pitched the innovation of a device to recycle household waste water. while Christine Fayad from Syria came third with an electronic glove capable of translating sign language into text and auido words for deaf and mute people.
+Runners up were Team Ripple from Bangalore in India who pitched the innovation of a device to recycle household waste water, while Christine Fayad from Syria came third with an electronic glove capable of translating sign language into text and audio words for deaf and mute people.

 Each of the three winning teams won a prize of EUR 1,000 from WorldSkills and the HP Foundation.
-Each of them will also receive business and incubator support to further develop their innovations and bring them to market.
+They will also receive business and incubator support to further develop their innovations and bring them to market.